ganbarodigital/css-ishi/docs/components/navbars.md

 Use a _navbar_ when you want a horizontal navigation menu on the page.

-You can have as many _navbars_ on the page as you need.
-Each one can be styled separately.

 ## Markup

 A _navbar_ is simply a list wrapped in a `<nav>` element: